hbroek/reken/documentation/developer-guide/chapter-1.md

 ## 1.3 Who Should Use Reken?

-Reken is an excellent choice for a variety of web developers, including:
+Reken is an excellent choice for a variety of web developers.

 ### 1.3.1 HTML Page Developers